 Influenza in the Tropics

-The majority of our research questions fall under the umbrella of tropical influenza epidemiology.
-We look at the circulation of human or “seasonal” influenza viruses in the tropics as well as the ecology and evolution of avian influenza viruses and factors that are linked with human exposure.
-We run both field and clinical studies in southern Vietnam.
-Our laboratory methods focus on identifying antibody repertoires and viral sequences, and our analytical methods are rooted in mathematical modeling and fitting models to data with likelihood methods.
-Our key goals are to characterize influenza’s persistence patterns, its seasonal patterns (or lack thereof), the relationship between influenza circulation and other respiratory viruses, and the symptomatic/asymptomatic nature of influenza epidemics in Vietnam.
+From 2008 to 2019, the majority of our research questions fell under the umbrella of tropical influenza epidemiology.
+We looked at the circulation of human or “seasonal” influenza viruses in the tropics as well as the ecology, evolution, human behavior influences on avian influenza viruses (including factors linked with human exposure).
+We ran both field and clinical studies in southern Vietnam.
+Our laboratory methods focused on identifying antibody repertoires and viral sequences, and our analytical methods on these data are still rooted in mathematical modeling and fitting models with likelihood methods.
+Our key goals have been to characterize influenza’s persistence patterns, its seasonal patterns (or lack thereof), the relationship between influenza circulation and other respiratory viruses, the symptomatic/asymptomatic nature of influenza epidemics in Vietnam, and vaccination planning in this challenging context.

 Multiple First-line Therapies for Malaria